RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 If you have a therapist or someone else in the real world you rely on for emotional support, be open with them about the effect volunteering as a listener at 7 Cups has on you, but do not share any details of any chat.

+After the quiz, the next section is a reminder about active listening.

 QUIZ
 {:.dummyquiz}